The Dunn County Historical Museum is located at the original site

 LOCATION: Dunn Center, North Dakota, USA Please see Directions page on this website for how to find us.

-It is usually possible to visit the Museum during the off season
+it is usually possible to visit the Museum during

 SCHOOL GROUPS WELCOME!!!